 There’s nothing wrong with embracing your strengths, but sticking to one format will limit the reach of your content.

-Some of your target customers might not like to read, while others may resist videos because they don’t feel comfortable playing them at work.
-Repurposing your content into different formats can help you reach a whole new audience.
+Some of your target customers might not like to read.
+Others may resist videos because they don’t feel comfortable playing them at work.
+Repurposing content into different formats can help you reach a whole new audience.

 You may need to push yourself here, but it’s worth the effort.
-For example, whenever possible I like to repurpose my blog posts into infographics or cheatsheets, like the one in this post on image SEO.
-This makes the content more valuable for my readers, who can download and save the image for future reference or pass it along to a colleague.
-But the image is valuable to me as well.
+For example, whenever possible I like repurposing blog posts into infographics or cheatsheets, like the one in this post on image SEO.
+This makes the content more useful for my readers, who can download and save the image for future reference or pass it along to a colleague.
+But the image itself also becomes a valuable asset for my business.
 I can use it to promote myself on social media and I can optimize it for search, which will improve my ability to rank.